dblock/code.dblock.org/_posts/2010/2010-05-24-windowsactive-directory-authentication-tomcat-jaas-w-waffle.markdown

 ![waffle]({{ site.url }}/images/posts/2010/2010-05-24-windowsactive-directory-authentication-tomcat-jaas-w-waffle/waffle_6.jpg)

 We used to have code that checked whether a username/password was valid, then tried to enumerate user groups in Active Directory.
-That didn’t work for nested groups, domains with trusts and many other scenarios in-between.
+That didn't work for nested groups, domains with trusts and many other scenarios in-between.
 Then we wrote what eventually became Waffle.
 This week-end I added a JAAS LoginModule to Waffle 1.3.
 You can use this with anything that supports JAAS, such as Tomcat for BASIC, DIGEST or FORMS authentication.
 This is actually a simple demonstration (as opposed to the Single Sign-On Negotiate/NTLM/Kerberos valve) of Waffle and is how we originally used it.
-Here’s how.
+Here's how.

 #### Download